-Central Coast DPS: Numerous threats are currently acting on the Central Coast DPS including altered hydrology (Factor A), disease (Factor C), drought (Factor A), nonnative bullfrogs (Factor C), impacts to habitat (urbanization (including development and roads), agriculture, trespass cannabis cultivation, extreme floods, and wildfire) (Factor A), recreation (Factor E), the effects of climate change (Factor E), and inadequacy of regulatory mechanisms (Factor D).
+Numerous threats are currently acting on the Central Coast DPS, including altered hydrology (Factor A), disease (Factor C), drought (Factor A), nonnative bullfrogs (Factor C), impacts to habitat (urbanization (including development and roads), agriculture, trespass cannabis cultivation, extreme floods, and wildfire) (Factor A), recreation (Factor E), the effects of climate change (Factor E).
+Existing regulatory mechanisms are not sufficient to ameliorate the identified threats (Factor D).
 Human land use and population (urban development) in the northern portions of the DPS's range are high, and the proportion of forest and shrub cover across the DPS's range is low, with large areas being made up of lower elevation open oak woodlands or foothill grassland habitats.
 Seasonal precipitation within the range of the Central Coast DPS is extremely variable year-to-year, making stream habitat for the Central Coast DPS subject to drying.
 This, in turn, shortens the breeding season; negatively affects habitat elements that are hydrology-dependent; limits recruitment, survival, and connectivity; and exacerbates the effects of other threats (e.g., wildfire, drought, nonnative predators, disease, and the effects of climate change).
 However, this variability has also resulted in the Central Coast area of California (including the area occupied by the Central Coast DPS) containing a high number of freshwater species that have evolved adaptations to their environment (Howard et al. 2013, p.
 5).
-Below we summarize the resiliency, redundancy, and representation of the Central Coast DPS.
+Below, we summarize the resiliency, redundancy, and representation of the Central Coast DPS.

 The Central Coast DPS has undergone historical range contraction in portions of its northern (Contra Costa, Alameda, San Mateo, and northern Santa Cruz Counties) and central (southern Santa Clara and northern San Benito Counties) regions.
-Currently, two clusters of stream segments have had recent (2000-2020) detections of the species, one cluster in the southern part and one cluster in the northern part of the DPS's range (Service 2021, figure 52, p.
-137).
-Population size and abundance for the Central Coast DPS have been historically, and continue to be, small, with those populations in unregulated streams being larger and more productive (Service 2021, pp. 136-137 (8.2 Central Coast)).
-The southern cluster appears to have functional and genetic connectivity (McCartney-Melstad et al. 2018, p.
-117, figure 3), which assists in maintaining the cluster's metapopulation integrity.
-The southern cluster also has fewer humancaused threats (urbanization, high-level recreation) due to its distance away from highly human-populated areas and its location on public lands (BLM's Clear Creek Management Area (CCMA)).
-Populations within the CCMA in San Benito and Fresno Counties are being monitored and managed by BLM, and currently appear to be self-sustaining (BLM 2014, pp. 4-77, 99-100).
+Currently, two clusters of stream segments have had recent (2000-2020) detections of the species, one cluster in the southern part and one cluster in the northern part of the DPS's range (Service 2023, figure 52, p.
+143).
+Population size and abundance for the Central Coast DPS have been historically and continue to be small, with those populations in unregulated streams being larger and more productive (Service 2023, pp. 142-143).
+The southern cluster appears to have functional connectivity and therefore have the ability to share genetic material between populations (McCartney-Melstad et al. 2018, p.
+117, figure 3 (2C)), which assists in maintaining the cluster's metapopulation integrity.
+The southern cluster also has fewer humancaused threats (e.g., urbanization, recreation) due to its distance away from highly human-populated areas and its location on public lands (BLM's Clear Creek Management Area (CCMA)).
+Populations within the CCMA in San Benito and Fresno Counties are being monitored and managed by BLM, and currently appear to be self-sustaining (BLM 2014b, pp. 4-77, 99-100).
 The northern cluster is proximate to highly urbanized areas of the south San Francisco Bay area and San Jose, California.
-The northern cluster also exhibits some genetic differentiation among subpopulations, indicating a lack of functional connectivity (McCartney-Melstad et al. 2018, p.
-117, figure 3).
-However, two HCP/NCCPs (East Contra Costa and Santa Clara Valley) (Jones & Stokes 2006, entire; ICF Jones & Stokes 2009, entire) that identify the foothill yellow-legged frog as a covered species have been approved and implemented.
+The northern cluster exhibits some genetic differentiation among subpopulations, indicating that the DPS has a lack of functional connectivity (McCartney-Melstad et al. 2018, p.
+117, figure 3 (4B)).
+However, two HCP/ NCCPs (East Contra Costa and Santa

+Clara Valley) (Jones & Stokes 2006, entire; ICF International 2012, entire) that identify the foothill yellow-legged frog as a covered species have been approved and implemented.
 These plans assist in ameliorating the current threats acting on the northern populations of the Central Coast DPS and help conserve the DPS and its habitat within their jurisdictional boundaries.